ABOUT THE PROGRAM

 Program Partnership

 24/7 Crisis Diversion is a partnership between Boyle Street Community Services, Canadian Mental Health Association, HOPE Mission and REACH Edmonton Program stakeholders include Edmonton Police Services and EMS.
 We also work closely with Alberta Health Services, the Edmonton Police Service and Peace Officers.
+The 24/7 Crisis Diversion program is funded by the City of Edmonton.

 Community Contribution